ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 Remember, shrinking the alert window reduces precision.
 But, increasing the error rate (or burn rate in this case) *increases* precision, so these somewhat balance out.

 Optionally, we can add another alert for even more urgent events.

+## Final design

+Now we have all we need to design our new alerting rules!
 What we end up with is something like this:

 <div class="table-wrapper" markdown="block">